25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - Query component to search, sort, filter, and paginate URI collection

-### Maturity Model
+## Maturity Model

 Maturity model for web APIs by Leonard Richardson (2008):

-- Level 0: Define one URI, and all operations are POST requests to this URI.
+- Level 0: Define one URI, and all operations are POST requests to this URI
-- Level 1: Create separate URIs for individual resources.
+- Level 1: Create separate URIs for individual resources
-- Level 2: Use HTTP methods to define operations on resources.
+- Level 2: Use HTTP methods to define operations on resources
-- Level 3: Use hypermedia ([HATEOAS](#hateoas), described below).
+- Level 3: Use hypermedia ([HATEOAS](#hateoas), described below)

 _Level 3_ corresponds to a truly RESTful API according to Fielding's definition.
-In practice, many published web APIs fall somewhere around _level 2_.
+In practice, many published web APIs fall somewhere around _level 2_

 ### Hypermedia

-The data format of representation is known as a **media type** and identifies a specification that defines how a representation is to be processed.
+The data format of representation is known as a **media type** and identifies a specification that defines how a representation is to be processed

 Hypertext (or hypermedia) means the **simultaneous presentation of information and controls**.
-It can be HTML or JSON or XML or any format.
+It can be HTML or JSON or XML or any format

 ### JSON

-JSON is widely used as the exchange format.
+JSON is widely used as the exchange format

 Why JSON?